-At March 31, 2017, we had \$187.6 million of a federal net operating loss carryforward that expires, if unused, in fiscal years 2031 to 2037.
-Included in this net operating loss is \$4.4 million of tax deductions in excess of recorded windfall tax benefits associated with stock-based compensation.
-Upon realization of the U.S. federal net operating losses, we will recognize a windfall tax benefit as an increase to additional paid-in capital.
-ASU 2016-09, Improvements to Employee Share-Based Payment Accounting, amends several aspects of accounting for share-based payment transactions, including income tax consequences.
-We expect the impact of this guidance on our consolidated financial statements will be immaterial including our expected change in the accounting for windfall tax benefits.
-Our Hong Kong subsidiary has \$0.3 million of net operating loss carryforwards that can be carried forward indefinitely.
-At March 31, 2017 we also had \$130.5 million of state net operating loss carryforwards that expire, if unused, in fiscal years 2018 through 2037.
+At March 31, 2018, we had \$198.7 million of a federal net operating loss carryforwards that expire, if unused, in fiscal years 2031 to 2038.
+Included in this net operating loss is \$4.4 million of tax deductions in excess of recorded windfall tax benefits associated with stock-based compensation that was recognized upon the implementation of ASU 2016-09, Improvements to Employee Share-Based Payment Accounting, that amended several aspects of accounting for share-based payment transactions, including income tax consequences.
+Our Hong Kong, Malaysia, Singapore and Philippine subsidiaries have \$0.3, \$0.1, \$0.1 and \$0.1 million of net operating loss carryforwards respectively.
+The losses for Hong Kong, Malaysia and Singapore can be carried forward indefinitely while the losses for the Philippines have a 3 year carryforward.
+At March 31, 2018 our India subsidiary had \$0.1 million of minimum alternative tax credits reported as other noncurrent assets on our consolidated balance sheet.
+Our India subsidiary operates in a "Special Economic Zone ("SEZ")".
+One of the benefits associated with the SEZ is that the India subsidiary is not subject to regular India income taxes during its first 5 years of operations.

+At March 31, 2018 we also had \$134.7 million of state net operating loss carryforwards that expire, if unused, in fiscal years 2019 through 2038.

 We recorded valuation allowances related to certain deferred income tax assets due to the uncertainty of the ultimate realization of the future benefits from those assets.
-At March 31, 2017, the total valuation allowance against deferred tax assets of \$80.0 million was comprised of a valuation allowance of \$79.6 million for federal and state deferred tax assets, and a valuation allowance of \$0.4 million associated with deferred tax assets in Hong Kong and Malaysia.
+At March 31, 2018, the total valuation allowance against deferred tax assets of \$54.3 million was comprised of a valuation allowance of \$53.7 million for federal and state deferred tax assets, and a valuation allowance of \$0.6 million associated with deferred tax assets in Hong Kong, Malaysia, Singapore and the Philippines.
 In assessing the realizability of deferred tax assets, management considers whether it is more-likely-than-not that some or all of the deferred tax assets will not be realized.
 We have recorded a valuation allowance offsetting substantially all of our deferred tax assets.
 The ultimate realization of deferred tax assets depends on the generation of future taxable income during the periods in which those temporary differences are deductible.
 Management considers the scheduled reversal of deferred tax liabilities (including the impact of available carryback and carryforward periods), projected taxable income, and tax planning strategies in making this assessment.
 In order to fully realize the deferred tax assets, we will need to generate future taxable income before the expiration of the deferred tax assets governed by the tax code.
 Because of our losses in current and prior periods, management believes that it is more-likely-than-not that we will not realize the benefits of these deductible differences.
 The amount of the valuation allowance, however, could be reduced in the near term.
 The exact timing will be based on the level of profitability that we are able to achieve and our visibility into future results.
 Our recorded tax rate may increase in subsequent periods following a valuation release.
 Any valuation allowance release will not affect the amount of cash paid for income taxes.